 If They Quit Their Meds

 Some people with schizophrenia choose to stop taking their medication.
 Ideally, it’s a decision you’ve discussed together -- along with their doctor.
-If your loved one does it without letting you know, you’ll start to see changes in him.
+If your loved one does it without letting you know, you’ll start to see changes in them.

 Depending on the medicine, going cold turkey can have rough side effects, including headaches, extreme anxiety, mania (unhealthy surges of energy and excitement), crying spells, depression, panic attacks, and thoughts of suicide.